If you have questions that are not in our FAQ’s, please call (844) 756-8600 and we will be happy to assist you. We are available 24/7.

 Limit your clothing to what you will need in the course of a one-week stay.
 Casual clothing is recommended.

 Three to four changes of casual clothing without drawstrings.
-For women, casual pants or jeans with tops or comfortable, casual dresses.
-For men, slacks or jeans with casual shirts.
+For example, casual pants or jeans, casual shirts, or comfortable, casual dresses.
 Please note that offensive or inappropriate logos will not be allowed.
 Laundry access is available with laundry detergent.

 A supply of socks and underwear that will last between three and four days.
 Please do not bring tube socks or leggings.